 The balls were the size of small marbles.
 One balanced on a tee, while the other rolled down a ramp, flew off the end, and collided with the teed ball.
 The picture shows the "shooter" ball about to leave the ramp and strike the "target" ball.
 After the collision, the balls fly away from the collision point and fall to the floor.
-In the experiment they landed in the shaded area of the picture.
+In the

 The collision point is represented by a dot on the floor directly under the tee.
 This dot is marked by placing carbon paper, facing down, on top of a large piece of newsprint, at the points where the two balls are expected to land.